 Oltrano is a bit like Trastevere in Rome, the other side of the river.
 But originally Oltrano was a family Pitti area.

 The Pitti family built their palace here in 1457.
 The building turned out to cost them too much and a hundred years later the family went bankrupt and sold their palace to the Medicis.

 The Pitti Palace became the place where all Florence rulers lived one after another.
 Today the palace is s a museum with huge art collections, again art once owned by the Medici family.

 In the Pitti Palace the top sights are the Palatine Gallery with Raphael’s paintings and the Museu degli Argenti with silverware.

-Pitti Palace inner courtyard with the Artichoke Fountain (the artichoke has been lost) and amphitheatre lawn
+Pitti Palace inner courtyard with the Artichoke Fountain (without artichoke) and amphitheatre

 If you area wondering what to see in Florence and just have one day you maybe don’t have time for the palace interiors.
 Instead you can see the Boboli Gardens.
 The gardens were first used only by the Medici family but became later a public park.